YulinChen12/Food-recipe-prediction-model/README.md

 In refining our predictive model, we focused on incorporating features that provide deeper insights into the factors influencing a recipe's caloric content.
 These enhancements were guided by culinary intuition and data-driven hypotheses.

 #### New Feature Selection and Justification

+1. **Categorical Features** - **'desserts', 'cheese', 'oven', 'health'**:

+**Desserts**:

+Rationale: Dessert recipes are often characterized by high sugar content, which significantly contributes to calorie density.
+Including this feature helps the model identify recipes that are likely to be higher in calories due to their dessert classification.

+Data Generating Perspective: The dessert categorization is a proxy for recipes rich in sugars and fats, which are key factors in caloric computation.
+This classification reflects common dietary knowledge where desserts are generally considered calorie-heavy.

+**Cheese**:

+Rationale: Cheese is calorically dense, rich in fats and proteins.
+Its presence or prominence in a recipe can be a strong indicator of higher caloric content.

+Data Generating Perspective: From a nutritional viewpoint, cheese's high fat and protein content make it a significant contributor to a recipe's total calories.
+This feature allows the model to adjust predictions upwards for recipes with cheese, aligning with nutritional principles.

+**Oven Usage**:

+Rationale: The use of an oven is often associated with certain types of recipes, like baked goods, which can vary significantly in calorie content.
+This feature helps in distinguishing between cooking methods that might correlate with different calorie levels.
+Data Generating Perspective: Oven usage can imply certain cooking processes like baking, which is often associated with specific food categories (e.g., baked desserts, casseroles) that have distinct caloric profiles.
+This differentiation is vital for a nuanced understanding of calorie estimation.

+2. **Quantitative Feature** - **High-Calorie Ingredient Count**:

+Rationale: This feature directly addresses the influence of specific ingredients known for their high-calorie content.
+By counting these ingredients, the model gains a more accurate gauge of the recipe's potential calorie count.

+Data Generating Perspective: The count of high-calorie ingredients like fats, oils, sugars, and certain proteins is a straightforward, quantifiable measure of a recipe's calorie potential.
+This feature is grounded in the fundamental principle of nutrition science that certain ingredients disproportionately contribute to the overall calorie count.